ciroque/firewerx/README.md

 `curl http://localhost:808/ping` should return "pong"

 also ensure the service can be called from a remote host.

+### Stage One
+A Phoenix service installed and responding to /ping endpoint

 ### Stage Two
 Service blinks an LED while running